-Vitreous pathologies are pathological changes that affect the vitreous body of the eye.
-These alterations lead to numerous vision disturbances mainly linked to the presence of floating bodies, leading to repercussions on the psychological and emotional state of the affected person.
+Vitreous diseases are pathological changes that affect the vitreous body of the eye and lead to vision disturbances related mainly to the presence of floating bodies, with repercussions on the psychological and emotional state of the affected person.

 Main non-age-related diseases of the vitreous body

-- the asteroid hyalosis.
-In the presence of asteroid hyalosis, the formation of spherical agglomerates, known as asteroid bodies, of colour white-yellow and consist mainly of calcium salts and lipids.
+Pathology characterised by the formation of spherical agglomerates, known as asteroid bodies, of colour white-yellow and consist mainly of calcium salts and lipids.
 The formation of these spheres is due to an ageing process of the collagen present in the vitreous body and, in fact, occurs in the over 60s population.
-The triggering factors behind this eye condition are not yet fully known, however clinical data have shown an increased prevalence of this visual disorder in conjunction with certain diseases such as diabetes, arteriosclerosis and hypertension.
+The triggering factors are not yet fully known, but clinical data have shown a higher prevalence of this visual disorder in conjunction with certain diseases such as diabetes, arteriosclerosis and hypertension.
 Asteroid hyalosis is asymptomatic and uncomplicated, so it is generally only discovered after an eye examination.

-- the sparkling synchysis, affects the people of a young age (under 35 years), and is due to the appearance of numerous crystalline, shiny, flat-shaped corpuscles.
-These corpuscles are are suspended in the vitreous body and move following the movement of the eyes.
-Sparkling synchysis can occur as a result of trauma, chronic inflammation or without any known or apparent cause (idiopathic form).
+It affects the people of a young age (under 35 years), and is due to the appearance of numerous crystalline, shiny, flat-shaped corpuscles.
+These corpuscles are suspended in the vitreous body and move following the movement of the eyes.
+It can occur as a result of trauma, chronic inflammation or without any known or apparent cause (idiopathic form).

-Hyperplastic primary vitreous, is a very rare congenital pathology which occurs when, at birth, the correct regression of the primary vitreous body and the hyalo-dea vasculature normally only present in the foetus does not take place.
-In fact, in a normal physiological process, as early as the second month of gestation, the regression processes of the primary vitreous begin to be activated to make room for the secondary vitreous; if this does not occur, or occurs incompletely, two forms of hyperplastic vitreous can occur depending on the ocular structures involved: the anterior and posterior.
+Very rare congenital pathology which occurs when, at birth, the correct regression of the primary vitreous body and the halo-dea vasculature normally only present in the foetus does not take place.
+In a normal physiological process, from as early as the second month of gestation, the regression processes of the primary vitreous begin to be activated to make room for the secondary vitreous; if this does not occur, or occurs incompletely, two forms of hyperplastic vitreous can occur depending on the ocular structures involved: anterior and posterior.
 The presence of hypertrophic primary vitreous at birth is the most common cause of cataracts in children, as well as glaucoma and retinal detachment.

 Diagnosis

-The diagnosis of degeneration of the vitreous body is made by acareful anamnesis of the patient and depends on the stage of the pathology.
+The diagnosis of degeneration of the vitreous body is made through acareful anamnesis of the patient and depends on the stage of the pathology.

-In fact, the ophthalmologist carefully evaluates the history of the affected person to first understand whether the causes are ocular or not directly related.
+The ophthalmologist, in fact, carefully assesses the history of the affected person to first understand whether the causes are ocular or not directly related.

 The next step is to carefully ocular fundus examination.